Configuring Event Brokers in Event Portal

 Diagram showing the concepts described in the surrounding text.

-Adding an Event Queue to an Application in Designer
+Adding a Queue to an Application in Designer

-To add a Solace event queue to an application in Designer, perform these steps:
+To add a Solace event queue that can be configured on an event broker to an application in Designer, perform these steps:

 1. On the Application Domains page, click the application domain that contains the application you want to update.